Bull-leaping: Contemporary bull-leaping

 Bull-leaping is still practiced in southwestern France, where it is traditionally known as the course landaise, although usually aggressive cows are used instead of bulls.
 They are the female stock of the fighting bulls bred for the corrida in Spain.
 However, once per year bulls are used, in the Festival of Art and Courage.
 The town of Mont-de-Marsan in Gascony is renowned for its fine sauteurs or 'leapers' and écarteurs ('dodgers') dressed in brocaded waistcoats.
 They compete in teams, attempting to use their repertoire evasions and acrobatic leaps to avoid the cow's charges.

 The cow is typically guided by the use of a long rope attached to its horns, so that it runs directly at the performers and is restrained from trampling or goring them should they miss a trick.
 Although there is little to no risk to the cow in this form of contest, it is a highly dangerous sport for the human participants; a prominent competitor from Montois, Jean-Pierre Rachou, was killed in 2001 when he fell on his head after being hit by a cow.

 The courses landaises are held from March to October on the occasion of festivals in many cities and villages, including Nogaro, Mont-de-Marsan, Dax, Castelnau-d'Auzan, and many other places.
 There are also national championships.

 Bull-leaping is also practised in Tamil Nadu state of India by the Tamil people, and is called jallikattu, sallikkattu, eru thazhuvuthal and manju virattu.
 It is a traditional spectacle in which a bull, such as the Pulikulam or Kangayam breeds, is released into a crowd of people, and multiple human participants attempt to grab the large hump on the bull's back with both arms and hang on to it while the bull attempts to escape.
 Participants hold the hump for as long as possible, attempting to bring the bull to a stop.
 In some cases, participants must ride long enough to remove flags on the bull's horns.

 Jallikattu is typically practised in the Indian state of Tamil Nadu as a part of Pongal celebrations on Mattu Pongal day, which occurs annually in January.

-As there were incidents of injury and death associated with the sport, both to the participants and to the animals forced into it, animal rights organizations have called for a ban to the sport, resulting in the court banning it several times over the past years.
+As there were incidents of injury and death associated with the sport, both to the participants and to the animals forced into it, animal rights organizations have called for a ban to the sport, resulting in the Supreme Court banning it several times over the past years.
 However, with protest from the people against the ban, a new ordinance was made in 2017 to continue the sport.